 Today's post is a quick one that may help save someone a few hours of head-scratching.
 On a recent project, we had a requirement to update the Episerver site definition with the current hostname via code.
 I thought it would be a brilliant idea to do this in an initialization module, however, I bumped into a few issues with the HTTP context, around the Request.Url and localhost.

 When I tried debugging the module, using HttpContext.CUrrent.Request.Url via Visual Studio my Request.
 Url property looked like this:

 The site was meant to be running on localhost:54323.
 As you can see the hostname and port weren't correct.
-After some researching, I found out that the initializable module is run very early on in the request context. if you place a breakpoint in your initialization module, it will be hit before one in your global.ascx application_start, e.g. this snippet will always trigger after all initialization module code:
+After some research, I found out that an initializable module is run very early on in the request context. if you place a breakpoint in your initialization module, it will be hit before the 'global.ascx' application_start life-cycle method is triggered.
+This snippet will always run after an initialization module:

 This behavior may seem unexpected, but, if you read up on the MVC pipeline, it all makes sense as the context doesn't set itself up correctly until after the application start and as Episerver initialization modules get called way before that, it makes sense that you won't get a fully resolved HTTP context.

 The takeaway from this article is that you can't fully trust that everything in the HTTP context is fully set yet within an initialization module.
 When you are creating an initialization module, it's best to try and not use anything that's dependant on the current request.
 If you need to do things based on the current request, it will be a lot safer if you do those things AFTER the application has loaded.

 In my examples, I had a few options, run the code later, add the hostname into config and use transforms.
 In general, I'd always recommend working with the framework rather than trying to push a square peg through a round hole.